KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** A Future Pilot

-**Description:** Pazaak (basically blackjack with bonus cards) in the original KOTOR features AI that cheat, badly.
+**Description:** Pazaak players in the original KOTOR cheat, badly.
 While there's no way to prevent the computer from favoring NPCs in draws, there is a way to drastically reduce their ability to help themselves, and that's to give them all decks one tier lower than what their difficulty says they should have.

 **Category & Tier:** Mechanics Change / 3 - Suggested